The active ingredient – Garlic Extract

-Ecospray products are therefore an important part of a soil health strategy – better, stronger root systems means plants better able to withstand stress from pest and disease attack as well stress from as abiotic factors such as drought and flooding.
+Ecospray products are therefore an important part of a soil health strategy – better, stronger root systems mean plants are better able to withstand stress from pest and disease attack as well stress from as abiotic factors, such as drought and flooding.
 Soils are more likely to be preserved thus aiding sustainability for the future.

 We have developed an extract of garlic as a pesticide in over 20 countries